Northland – Guide for Backpackers

-“The Winterless North”, long stretching sandy beaches, clear sea: sounds like paradise right?
+“The Winterless North”, long stretching sandy beaches, clear sea: sounds like paradise, right?
 But don’t forget, this is New Zealand.
-Sure there are places to relax for a beach holiday experience, but Kiwis always find a way to make use their surroundings for fun and epic activities!
+Sure there are places to relax for a beach holiday experience, but Kiwis always find a way to make use of their surroundings for fun and epic activities!
 Take sandboarding down huge sound dunes, using a beach as a highway, and parasailing in between islands, for instance.

 The very north of New Zealand is a sacred place for Maori.
 Visit a historic place as this is where the Europeans started migrating to New Zealand and where the Waitangi Treaty was signed in the Bay of Island.
-A unique sight awaits at Cape Reinga where the colours of Tasman Sea and the Pacific Ocean collide.
+A unique sight awaits at Cape Reinga where the colours of the Tasman Sea and the Pacific Ocean collide.